nancyYangLi/postcard/README.md

   * Model: Postcards
      In Postcards, Create, Read and Delete actions are implemented.
 Once a postcard is created it won't be changed, thus Update action is not implemented.

-  * Controler: Home, Source, Process and Postcards `Home`: the home page
+  * Controller: Home, Source, Process and Postcards `Home`: the home page
-     `Source`: three actions are implemented: webcamera, upload and drag & drop `Process`: index action is for the text editing on image; sendEmail is an ajax action for email sending; loadImage is an ajax action to get an image file in a MVC architecture;
+     `Source`: three actions are implemented: webcamera, upload and drag & drop `Process`: index action is for the text editing on image; sendEmail is an Ajax action for email sending; loadImage is an Ajax action to get an image file in a MVC architecture;
-     `Problem`: the error page when no controler/action is found by router.
+     `Problem`: the error page when no controller/action is found by router.
      `unitTest`: to test the model "Postcards"
   `View`: Each action, except Ajax action, has a view page.

-### Folder Structrue
+### Folder Structure
 ```bash
 postcard
 |____application